Graco Ready2Grow LX Review

-The Graco Ready2Grow scored a 5 of 10 for ease of use, which is below the average of almost 6 for the group.
-The UPPAbaby Vista Double earned the high score for the metric with 8.
-While the Ready2Grow wasn't the hardest to use stroller we looked at, there are certainly easier to use options on the market with less frustration for day to day use.
+The Graco Ready2Grow scored below the average for the group.
+While the Ready2Grow isn't the hardest to use, there are certainly easier to use options with less frustration.

 Fold and Unfold

-The brakes for this stroller are single action brakes that are easy to set and release.
+The brakes are single action brakes that are easy to set and release.
 The pedals are sandal and barefoot friendly.

-The storage bin on this Graco is large and fits our extra-large diaper bag with a 10-pound maximum limit.
-The bin can be accessed from the rear and sides and the top if the rear seat has been removed for the sit and stand configuration.
-Access is only average with several other strollers offering better storage, but it isn't bad for a tandem style of stroller, and it fits a lot more than the Baby Trend Sit N' Stand Double.
-This stroller also has a parent's tray that sports two tray depressions and one cup holder.
-It isn't very user-friendly and is one of those features that seems to check the box more so that it offers a real useful solution for extra storage.
+The storage bin is large and fits our extra-large diaper bag with a 10 lbs limit.
+The bin is accessible from the rear and sides and the top if the rear seat is removed.
+Access is only average, but it isn't bad for a tandem stroller, and it fits a lot more than the similar competition.
+This stroller also has a parent's tray with two tray depressions and one cup holder.
+It isn't user-friendly and is one of those features that seems to check the box more so than offering a useful storage solution.

-The stroller does have a parent's tray (above left) and one child tray (above right) for the front passenger.
-This mismatch of trays for passengers could leave little ones arguing for who gets the tray.
-The cup holder on the parent tray is virtually useless, and it didn't accept any bottle or cup that we tried.
-It will not work with most baby bottles, sippy cups, or even water bottles.
-This was the only cup holder in the group that didn't take any items we tried.
-The cup holder on this stroller is 2.5 inches deep, and it has a low safety concern.
-This means in our testing we did have some items fall from the holder when strolling or moving to rougher terrains.
-Parents should take extra precautions to avoid placing hot liquids or taller items in the holders.
+The stroller has a parent's tray (above left) and one child tray (above right) for the front passenger.
+This mismatch of passenger trays could leave little ones arguing.
+The cup holder on the parent tray is virtually useless, and it didn't accept any bottle or cup we tried.
+This was the only cup holder in the group like this.
+The cup holder is 2.5 inches deep, and in our testing, we had items fall from the holder making it a safety concern.

-The harness on each seat is a 5-point harness that is hard to get on and only marginally easier to get off.
-It is easy to adjust the shoulder height even though it is a re-thread style of adjustment.
-The front seat has three height adjustment levels, while the rear seat only has 2, once again demonstrating the differences between the front and back seat potential and experience for riders.
-The buckle on this Graco has upper and lower straps that must be connected before they can be buckled and we found that they can easily come undone.
-The release button requires almost two hands worth of pressure to unbuckle.
-Adjusting the straps is easy with a dual pull system similar to that found on the BOB Revolution Flex Duallie.
-The crotch strap has one position but is adjustable.
+The harnesses are 5-point and are hard to get on and only marginally easier to get off.
+They are easy to adjust the shoulder height even though it is a re-thread style.
+The front seat has three height adjustment levels, while the rear seat only has two.
+The buckle has upper and lower straps that must be connected before they can be buckled and they can easily come undone.
+The release button requires almost two hands worth of pressure to unbuckle and the crotch strap has is adjustable but only has one position.
+Adjusting the straps is easy with a dual-pull system.

-This stroller does not offer a leg rest, much less an adjustable one.
-It does have hard plastic footrest, but only some children will be able to reach them because they are not moveable and sit fairly low on the frame for the front seat.
-The front seat on this product does recline, but the rear seat does not.
-The recline feature can be operated with one hand and has infinite positions; it is only average for ease of use compared to the other recline options in the product group.
-The vast difference in the rider experience for passengers could be a problem for some families if little ones are the same age or old enough to recognize the disparity.
-For some parents, the inability of the rear child to nap is a deal breaker.
+This stroller does not offer a leg rest.
+It has a hard plastic footrest, but only some children will be able to reach it because it isn't moveable and sits low on the frame.
+The front seat reclines, but the rear seat does not.
+The recline operates with one hand and has infinite positions; it is only average for ease of use.
+The vast difference in the rider experience for passengers could be a problem for children who recognize the disparity.
+For some, the inability of the rear child to nap is a deal-breaker.

 The rear seat attaches to the frame with a hook and is easily removable.
 It faces toward the parent and isn't the most sturdy of seats, clearly it is intended to be used only sporadically or for a limited amount of time.